-Today, with online streaming services presenting new shows and movies every other day, what better way is there to enjoy them from the comfort of your own home, particularly by way of a home theater system.
+Today, with online streaming services presenting new shows and movies every other day, there is no better way to enjoy them than from the comfort of your own home, particularly by way of a home theater system.

 With that in mind, are you considering projection for your home theater?
 If not, you should be.

 Sure, large screen TVs can be a sight to behold, but that doesn’t mean they’re the best option.
 In the TV vs. projector match up, there are multiple advantages of projectors in a home entertainment setting, including:

 - Huge Images